bitzhuwei/CSharpGL/CSharpGL/GLObjects/Texture/Storages/TexImages.FromBitmap/readme.md

-﻿# TexImageBase
-Fast and simple ways of using `Texture`.
+﻿Fast and simple ways of using `Texture`.